cresset-template/cresset/README.md

 CentOS and UBI images can be created with only minor edits to the `Dockerfile`.
 Read the `Dockerfile` for full instructions.

-Set `LINUX_DISTRO` and `DISTRO_VERSION` arguments afterwards.
+Set the `LINUX_DISTRO` and `DISTRO_VERSION` arguments afterwards.

 ### Windows
-Windows users may use template by updating to Windows 11 and installing Windows Subsystem for Linux (WSL).
+Windows users may use this template by updating to Windows 11 and installing Windows Subsystem for Linux (WSL).
 WSL on Windows 11 gives a similar experience to using native Linux.